mabel-dev/opteryx/README.md

 - __High Availability__

-    [Shared Nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture) design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users. _(compute and storage can be shared)_
+    [Shared Nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture)/Shared Disk design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users. _(compute and storage can be shared)_

     If a cluster, region or datacentre is unavailable, if you have instances able to run in another location, Opteryx will keep responding to queries. _(inflight queries may not be recovered)_